-This article is part of series built to highlight rare hereditary cancer syndromes.
+This article is part of a series built to highlight rare hereditary cancer syndromes.
 This is Mark’s story of living with Multiple Endocrine Neoplasia Type 1 (MEN1).

-Genetic Counseling Note: Individuals with Multiple Endocrine Neoplasia Type 1 (MEN1) are at increased risk to develop more than 20 types of tumors, although the most common findings are tumors of the parathyroid glands, the pituitary, and the gastero-entero-pancreatic tract.
+Genetic Counseling Note: Individuals with Multiple Endocrine Neoplasia Type 1 (MEN1) are at increased risk to develop more than 20 types of tumors, although the most common findings are tumors of the parathyroid glands, the pituitary gland, and the gastero-entero-pancreatic tract.
 Skin findings are often seen in MEN1.
 MEN1 is genetic, caused by a mutation in the MEN1 gene and is inherited from a parent ~90% of the time.
 A smaller percentage of individuals are the first in their family to have the condition (~10%).
 When this occurs, the mutation is thought to be new (or de novo).
-A person who carries a mutation in MEN1 has a 50% chance of passing that mutation on to a child with each pregnancy.
+A person who has a mutation in MEN1 has a 50% chance of passing that mutation to a child with each pregnancy.

 Tell us a little bit about yourself:

 I was born in Scotland but moved to America with my family when I was 8.
-As part of the immigration process we were all required to have chest X-rays to rule out tuberculosis but my father’s X-ray instead revealed a rare form of lung cancer.
+As part of the immigration process, we were all required to have chest X-rays to rule out tuberculosis, but my father’s X-ray instead revealed a rare form of lung cancer.
 His diagnosis and treatment thus became an unavoidably significant part of my upbringing.
-After he passed away, when I was 14, I was driven to pursue a career in medicine, and in oncology specifically.
+After he passed away when I was 14, I was driven to pursue a career in medicine, and in oncology specifically.

 How did you first learn you had MEN?

 When I was just starting my oncology fellowship, I developed abdominal pain that felt like appendicitis, but it was actually caused by a high calcium level (hypercalcemia).
 As soon as that lab result returned, I remembered hearing that my father had also suffered from high calcium throughout his life.
-I realized our hypercalcemia was likely hereditary in nature, and I asked my doctor to test me for hyperparathyroidism and the MEN1 mutation.
+I realized our hypercalcemia was likely hereditary in nature, and I asked my doctor to test me for hyperparathyroidism and MEN1.

 Did you have a family history of MEN?

-I was the first formal diagnosis, but in retrospect I’m convinced that my father, paternal uncle, and paternal grandfather must have had MEN1 too.
-My 5-year-old son, has inherited the MEN1 mutation from me.
+I was the first formal diagnosis, but in retrospect, I’m convinced that my father, paternal uncle, and paternal grandfather must have had MEN1, too.
+My 5-year-old son has inherited the MEN1 mutation from me.

 What is the greatest lesson you learned as a patient that formed who you are as a physician?